gombarova/js-fol-parser/README.md

 ```
 Not all parsers need all factories.

-Typically, each factory will construct a node in an abstract syntax tree
+Typically, each factory will construct a node of an abstract syntax tree
 representing the given case.
 In case of function applications and predicate
 atoms, the factory can use two callbacks to the parser provided in the `ee`
 argument to throw a syntax error if the number of arguments provided